 Medicine and Health Sciences

 Reeves EP, Bergin DA, Fitzgerald S, Hayes E, Keenan J, Henry M, Meleady P, Vega-Carrascal I, Murray MA, Low TB, McCarthy C, O'Brien E, Clynes M, Gunaratnam C, McElvaney NG.
 A novel neutrophil derived inflammatory biomarker of pulmonary exacerbation in cystic fibrosis.
-J Cyst Fibros.
+Journal of Cystic Fibros.
 2012;11(2):100-7

 Creative Commons License